 Myatt’s Ashleaf plants are compact and have an early to mid-season maturity.

 This variety is self fertile and flowers abundantly, setting seed fairly easily.
+That said, it doesn’t produce a lot of pollen, so it will benefit from hand pollination if you want to produce seed and don’t mind if it is crossed.
 It has type A cytoplasm, consistent with an Andean origin, although there is some evidence that it might be a hybrid with some Chilean ancestry.
 It is one of the few remaining European varieties with Andean cytoplasm (along with Lumper, Pink Fir Apple, and Fifty Fold).
 Andean potatoes largely have cytoplasm in the M-A-P complex, which does not impose male sterility.

 True Seed (TPS)

 True seed of this variety was open pollinated and probably mostly selfed, although I pollinate all plants with mixed pollen, so there should be some outcrossing as well.
 It should be a good source of genetics for breeding without the difficulty of keeping the tubers disease free.
-Myatt’s Ashleaf seedlings are pretty uniform in their characteristics, at least to the same extent as the F1 TPS varieties that I have tried.
-You will mostly get potatoes just like the parent.
-Any outliers are certain to be the result of crosses.
+Self pollinated seedlings are pretty uniform in their characteristics, at least to the same extent as the F1 TPS varieties that I have tried.
+These seeds were bulk pollinated, so I expect more to be outcrossed than selfed.